releasemaker/drake/README.md

 The following environment variables are used:

 - `WEBHOOK_PROTOCOL`: 'https' by default.
-- `GITHUB_AUTH_TOKEN`: used during tests where the Github API is going to be called.
+- `GITHUB_AUTH_TOKEN`: Personal Access Token used during tests where the Github API is going to be called.
 When recording VCR episodes, this will need to be set.

 The following are required in production: